 These gentlemen make the sign business seem fun.
-The first video that I came across was a short 10-second video showing how you can be a little “creative” when making signs for sign spinners.
+The first video that I came across was a short 10-second drone video showing how you can be a little “creative” when making signs for sign spinners.

 This business has some very nice Facebook reviews.
 The wonderful thing about Facebook reviews is that since you can see who posted the review, these reviews present a more authentic feel to your visitors, than reviews that you report about your own business.

 GET IN FRONT OF THE CAMERA

 It may be uncomfortable at first, but put your own smiling face in front of that camera.
 Remember, people ultimately do business with people.
 Make yourself familiar and welcoming by not being camera-shy.
 Here is a great example.